Where to Eat Wagashi in Kyoto: Umezono Sanjo–Teramachi (Mitarashi Dango & Kakigori)

 Mitarashi dango with mitsu-mame – a Japanese sweet set that combines visual appeal with tradition

-At the Sanjo–Teramachi branch of Umezono, the menu blends Kyoto’s classic wagashi with creative seasonal offerings you won’t find anywhere else.
-From limited-edition shaved ice in summer to artistically plated dessert sets, each item showcases the café’s dedication to balancing flavor, presentation, and tradition.
-Whether you’re a first-time visitor or a returning fan, these popular picks are the perfect way to experience the charm of a Kyoto wagashi café.
+At the Sanjo–Teramachi branch of Umezono, the menu brings together Kyoto’s classic wagashi and creative, seasonal offerings you won’t find anywhere else.
+From limited-edition shaved ice available only in summer to carefully composed dessert sets, each item reflects the café’s commitment to balance—between flavor, presentation, and tradition.
+Whether it’s your first visit or a return stop, these popular picks offer a clear introduction to the charm of a Kyoto wagashi café.

 1. Kyoto Classics

-Mitarashi Dango (みたらし団子): A long-time signature of Umezono, these skewered rice dumplings are handmade from premium shiratamako (glutinous rice flour), grilled over charcoal until lightly charred and pleasantly chewy, then coated in a perfectly balanced sweet–savory glaze.
-Simple yet deeply satisfying, this is a must-try for first-time visitors seeking authentic Kyoto street flavors.
+Mitarashi Dango (みたらし団子): A long-standing signature of Umezono, these skewered rice dumplings are handmade from shiratamako (glutinous rice flour), grilled over charcoal for a lightly crisp exterior and chewy center, then coated in a sweet–soy glaze.
+A straightforward, traditional choice for first-time visitors.

 2. Exclusive Signatures

-Hana Tenshin Platter (花点心): A Sanjō Teramachi branch–exclusive dessert set that beautifully presents multiple wagashi on one plate, including mitarashi dango, warabi mochi, a mini bowl of sweet red bean soup, and seasonal confections.
-Artfully arranged like a bouquet, it embodies a perfect harmony of tradition and creativity.
+Hana Tenshin Platter (花点心): A Sanjō Teramachi branch–exclusive assortment of wagashi, featuring mitarashi dango, warabi mochi, a small bowl of sweet red bean soup, and seasonal sweets.
+Prepared in limited quantities each day and arranged as a single tasting plate.

-An no Hanataba (あんの花束): A modern wagashi created by third-generation owner Aoi Nishikawa, featuring delicately crafted, flower-shaped sweets.
-This charming fusion of Japanese and Western dessert styles is available only at the Sanjō Teramachi location.
+An no Hanataba (あんの花束): A modern wagashi created by third-generation owner Aoi Nishikawa, featuring flower-shaped sweets with assorted bean fillings.
+Available only at the Sanjō Teramachi location.

 3. Summer Refreshers

-Brown Sugar Shiratama + Brown Sugar Warabi Mochi Kakigori: A summer-exclusive shaved ice piled high and generously drizzled with rich Okinawan brown sugar syrup, topped with chewy shiratama dumplings, silky warabi mochi, and aromatic kinako (roasted soybean flour).
-A cooling treat with deep, mellow sweetness—pure Kyoto summer bliss.
+Brown Sugar Shiratama & Brown Sugar Warabi Mochi Kakigori: A seasonal shaved ice dessert topped with Okinawan brown sugar syrup, chewy shiratama dumplings, soft warabi mochi, and kinako (roasted soybean flour).
+Rich in flavor but not overly sweet.

-Uji Kintoki Kakigori: A beloved Kyoto classic of fluffy shaved ice flavored with fragrant Uji matcha syrup, then topped with sweet red beans and shiratama dumplings.
-Mildly sweet, refreshing, and an absolute must for matcha lovers.
+Uji Kintoki Kakigori: A Kyoto classic made with matcha-flavored shaved ice, sweet red beans, and shiratama dumplings.
+Light, refreshing, and especially popular with matcha lovers.

 4. Warm Comfort Wagashi